5 Innovative Higher Education Trends

 - Award credits based on learning rather than seat time

 - Recognize prior learning and work experience

 One of the results from this call to action is the idea of competency-based learning.
-Dr. Charles Bullock, Vice Chancellor of Academic Affairs at Brandman University, says this platform is “focused on student demonstration and mastery of the knowledge, skills and abilities (collectively called a competency) – or what employees know and can do in the workplace – rather than on how many hours, semesters, or years a student spends in college.”
+Dr. Charles Bullock, Executive Vice Chancellor of Academic Affairs and Chief Academic Officer at Brandman University, says this platform is “focused on student demonstration and mastery of the knowledge, skills and abilities (collectively called a competency) – or what employees know and can do in the workplace – rather than on how many hours, semesters, or years a student spends in college.”